gtiosclub/Weather-App-Tutorial/P3/part3.md

 ## Part 3: Set up screen layout for Weather App

+Open the project using Finder, and you'll see that CocoaPods created a new `Weather App.xcworkspace` file and a Pods folder in which to store all the project’s dependencies.
+From now on we will be using this workspace and not our `Weather App.xcodeproj`.
+Go ahead and close the project file, and open the workspace.
+Make sure to press "Later" if you're asked to convert to current Swift Syntax.
+Make sure everything is working by building your project (Product -> Build).

+### Interface Builder

 **Interface builder** is Xcode's GUI editor.
 For most projects, the interface is contained in the `Main.storyboard` file.
 Open it up and have a look around:

 <p align="center"> <img src="/images/storyboardPic.png" align="center"> </p>